-The CPU is connected to other components of a computer, such as memory, storage, and input/output (I/O) devices, through a system bus.
-It communicates with these components using a set of protocols known as the bus architecture.
+A system bus connects The CPU to other computer components, such as memory, storage, and input/output (I/O) devices.
+It communicates with these components using a set of protocols called the bus architecture.

 GPU: The Graphics Processor

 A GPU is a specialized processor designed to handle the complex tasks of rendering images and video.
-It’s composed of hundreds or thousands of smaller processing units called cores, which work together to perform graphical processing tasks in parallel.
+It comprises hundreds or thousands of smaller processing units called cores, which work together to perform graphical processing tasks in parallel.

 Unlike the CPU, which is designed to handle a wide range of tasks, the GPU is optimized for performing the same set of tasks over and over again quickly.
 This makes it particularly well-suited for handling repetitive calculations in rendering graphics and video.